 My teaching is informed by my time spent as a high school educator, university instructor, teacher coach, and classroom evaluator, which has offered multiple vantage points to observe and facilitate excellent pedagogy.
 Good teaching goes beyond classroom walls.
 I am committed to university education and mentorship that builds from students' experiences, improves written skills, entails empirical research, and expands the application of sociological knowledge in everyday life.

 Teaching Interests: Social Stratification; Sociology of Education; Race and Ethnicity; Sociology of Gender; Occupations, Work and Labor; Urban Studies, and Qualitative and Ethnographic Methods.

-University Instructor: I currently teach SOCI 300- Social Inequalities (Fall '17) and SOCI 400-Senior Research Project (Spring '18) at Montclair State University.
+University Instructor: I currently teach SOCI 300- Social Inequalities (Fall '17, Fall'18) and SOCI 400-Senior Research Project (Spring '18) at Montclair State University.
 I have also led undergraduate courses and discussion sections as a Teaching Assistant and Teaching Fellow at the University of Wisconsin-Madison.

 - Courses: Intro to Comparative Ethnic Studies, Intro to International Affairs, Practicum in Sociology, Senior Research Project, Social Inequality